-Typical symptoms are moderate to severe throbbing headache on one side of the head, aggravation from routine physical activity, nausea, and sensitivity to light (photophobia) and sound (phonophobia).
-According to the International Classification of Headache Disorders, a person must have at least five attacks per year to be diagnosed with migraine without aura.
-An abdominal migraine is a form of migraine that is mainly seen in children (most often between the ages of 5 and 5), but it can also occur in adults.
-This is a type of migraine that usually does not involve a headache, although children who have abdominal migraines often have migraines that involve a headache when they are older.
+It can also cause difficulty speaking, vertigo, instability, and numbness.
+Migraine without aura (common migraine or episodic migraine) is the most common type of migraine.
+It is characterized by moderate to severe throbbing headache on one side of the head, aggravation from routine physical activity, nausea, and sensitivity to light (photophobia) and sound (phonophobia).
+According to the International Classification of Headache Disorders, a person must have at least five attacks per year to be diagnosed with this type of migraine.

-Formerly called basilar-type migraine, migraine with aura of the brain stem has symptoms that can be confused with those of a stroke, such as difficulty speaking, vertigo, instability, and numbness.
+Abdominal migraine is a form of migraine that mainly affects children between the ages of 5 and 9.It usually does not involve a headache, although children who have abdominal migraines often have migraines that involve a headache when they are older.
+Migraine with aura of the brain stem (formerly called basilar-type migraine) has symptoms that can be confused with those of a stroke, such as difficulty speaking, vertigo, instability, and numbness.
 As with migraine with aura, these symptoms appear gradually before the headache of a migraine.
 A migraine usually lasts 4 to 72 hours if left untreated.

 The frequency with which migraines occur varies from person to person.
 Migraines can occur infrequently or appear several times a month.
 Even if you have a history of headaches, see your doctor if the pattern changes or if your headaches suddenly feel different.
 If you have migraines consistently or experience one of the rare types, even once, consider seeing a neurologist who specializes in migraines and headaches.